Aston Lower Grounds: History

-In October 1895, Aston Villa F.C. decided to sell its Wellington Road ground and move to the Lower Grounds; the club resolved to spend £14,000 on upgrading the facilities for football, including replacing the cinder cycling track with a concrete one.
+In October 1895, Aston Villa F.C. decided to leave its Wellington Road ground and move to the Lower Grounds; the club resolved to spend £14,000 on upgrading the facilities for football, including replacing the cinder cycling track with a concrete one.
 Some of the Pleasure Grounds buildings remained, but most of the facilities were subsumed into the building of Villa Park, and in 1911 Villa bought the entire site, closing it off to the general public.
 The club demolished the buildings in 1912.

 Cricket

 The Park held cricket matches from at least 1861, when the North met the South on what was called the "New Ground".

 The most prestigious cricket match the ground held was between the Australians and an England XI, featuring five Lancashire professionals, on 26 May 1884; the match was scheduled for 3 days, but was over in 1, the swift conclusion being blamed on a grassless and muddy pitch.
 Australia won by 4 wickets, with 217 runs being scored in the entire match.

 By 1889 however the ground had been sold for housing, with Jardine Road, Endicott Road, and Nelson Road being built over the pitch, and sporting events moved to the drained fish-pond/ornamental lake area, which did not have enough room for a full cricket field.